Shihira/gnome-extension-quicktoggler/examples/README.md

 # Examples

 Here are some examples.
 Put them inside `"entries": [...]` to make them work.
 Welcome for more third-party examples.
-Send me pull requests if you want to add yours.
+File me pull requests if you want to add yours.

+NOTE: With `addentry.sh`, simply paste any of the following code snippet as a **custom** entry.

 ## Restart the Extension